maryash/maryash.github.io/135/projects/project_02.md

 ## Phase II

-### User enters a word &emdash; the program reports pronunciation as a list of phonemes AND a list of words that sound the same (is made up of exactly the same sequence of phonemes).
+### User enters a word &mdash; the program reports pronunciation as a list of phonemes AND a list of words that sound the same (is made up of exactly the same sequence of phonemes).
 Example:

 ```